 The partnership between CDE, CTC, and LEAs allows for an automated assignment monitoring process.
 Each of these entities have distinct roles in regards to educator assignments.

-The CALPADS course assignment codes should be selected based entirely on the content of the course or, for non-classroom based assignments, the nature of the position.
+The CALPADS course assignment codes should be selected based entirely on the content of the course or, for non-classroom based assignments, the duties of the position as outlined in the job description.
 The LEA is responsible for making this decision.
 After the course content is determined, the LEA can report the assignment to CDE through CALPADS coding.

 If you are an LEA trying to determine a course's content, please see the following resource: